What’s Open on Christmas Day in Philly?

 Dim Sum House (lunch and dinner)

 Dim Sum House will be serving its full menu, plus special menu additions including the giant Norwegian Whole King Crab that feeds 6 to 12 people.

-Urban Farmer at the Logan Hotel (dinner)
+Urban Farmer at the Logan Hotel (brunch and dinner)

 1850 Benjamin Franklin Parkway